ψ ENTER

 Rosemary Kennedy, painting by Vincent Xeus

-Jackie Kennedy hands, painting by Vincent Xeus
+Vessel, painting detail by Vincent Xeus

-Painting detail from LIGHT\POWER: The Kennedy Women by Vincent Xeus
+Nostos, painting detail from LIGHT\POWER: The Kennedy Women by Vincent Xeus

 LIGHT \ POWER光 \ 象